 Directions are part of logical reasoning.
 It is one of the most commonly found topics in almost all the entrance exams.
 The topic requires analytical and logical skills to solve the questions.
-Mastering the directions topic will help in gaining the expertise in seating arrangement.
+Mastering the ‘Directions’ topic will help in gaining expertise in seating arrangement.

 Following is the list of exams where directions questions appear frequently and any candidates applying for any post under the following exams, must prepare the Directions topic well:

 The four cardinal directions or cardinal points are:

-To explore various bank exams in detail, check at the linked article.
+To explore various bank exams in detail, check the linked article.

-These directions are commonly denoted by their initials: N, E, S, W. East and west are at right angles to north and south, with east being in the clockwise direction of rotation from north and west being directly opposite east.
+Their initials commonly denote these directions: N, E, S, W. East and West are at right angles to North and South, with east being in the clockwise direction of rotation from north and west being directly opposite east.

 Representation of all 16 cardinal directions